orbeon/orbeon-forms-doc/configuration/properties/form-runner-summary-page.md

 ![Created and Last Modified](../../form-runner/images/summary-created-last-modified.png)

-You can remove either one of those columns by setting the appropriate property value to `false`:
+You can remove either one of those columns by setting the appropriate property value to `false`.

+\[SINCE Orbeon Forms 2026.1] These properties can also be overridden per form using the [Summary Page tab](../../form-builder/form-settings/summary-page.md) of the Form Settings dialog.

 ```xml
 <property